+For the HOMFLY-PT invariant there are two additional subtle ideas.
+On the combinatorial side, we develop a state sum formula using descending diagrams and renormalized Kauffman states $\sigma^K_H$.
+These states are associated to Jaeger states $\sigma_H$ in the Jaeger state sum formula (for simplicity of notation we use $\sigma_H = \sigma_{H, P}$ where $\sigma_{H, P}$ is the notation for a Jaeger state in Section \ref{S:H}).

-For this model we fix a point on our diagram and call it a ``cutting point''.
-Then, once we have a renormalized Kauffman state $\sigma_H$, we associate another two sets of curves $F(\sigma_H)$ (given by arcs between the punctures) and $L(\sigma_H)$ (given by ovals around punctures), but where we shrink the oval around the cutting point, as in Figure \ref{f.arcsovalsoH}.
+The second idea is to encode geometrically a renormalization procedure that appears in the state sum formula by cutting our geometric support for the homology classes.
+We do this by fixing a cutting point on the diagram and once we consider a state, we define the set of arcs and ovals by the same technique as for the Jones polynomial, but we shrink the oval associated to this cutting point.
+For this model we fix a point on our diagram and call it a ``cutting point.''
+Then, once we have a renormalized Kauffman state $\sigma^K_H$, we associate another two sets of curves $F(\sigma^K_H)$ (given by arcs between the punctures) and $L(\sigma^K_H)$ (given by ovals around punctures where we shrink the oval around the cutting point), as in Figure \ref{f.arcsovalsoH}.
 They lead to the classes: